 When using these products, make sure that you are layering them properly to maximize the benefits that you get.
 You should apply the thinnest product first and the thickest one last.

 To moisturize your skin, apply serum to your face first.
 Then, layer it with your moisturizing cream.
 Since the serum will not thickly cover your face, the cream can still penetrate your skin and moisturize it.

 Seal In Moisture

 Dry skin has tiny cracks that allow moisture to escape easily.
 To address this concern, aim to lock in moisture and keep your skin hydrated at all times.
-You can do this by adding rich moisturizers and serums to your skin care routine for dry skin.
+You can do this by adding rich moisturizers and hydrating water-based serums to your skin care routine for dry skin.
 These skin care products can work hand-in-hand in deeply nourishing your skin and keeping it hydrated.

 You should also make applying a hydrating body lotion right after a bath or a shower a habit.
 This is important because as the water on your skin evaporates into the air, it takes your skin’s natural moisturizing barrier with it.
 Applying a moisturizing product right after taking a shower will allow you to avoid this from happening.

 Buying and using the right type of makeup for your dry skin will make a big difference in your appearance.
 Instead of using regular foundation, you should opt for a high-quality tinted moisturizer.
 This product can help even out your skin tone while also hydrating your dry skin.